Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/windows-ad.md

    `klaw.superadmin.default.username=superadmin@company.com`

-4. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
-   For Windows the default value should suffice, however if it has been changed update this attribute in the application.properties as below.

-   `klaw.ad.username.attribute=preferred_username`

-5. If you have already signed up, you will be directed to the Klaw home page.
+4. If you have already signed up, you will be directed to the Klaw home page.

    ![image](../../../static/images/authentication/login.png)

-6. If this is your first time logging in, you will be presented with a signup form to fill in.
+5. If this is your first time logging in, you will be presented with a signup form to fill in.
 On submission, a request will be created for the Klaw Administrator to approve or decline.